python/cpython/Doc/library/ctypes.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 By default, Structure and Union fields are laid out in the same way the C compiler does it.
-It is possible to override this behavior by specifying a :attr:`~Structure._pack_` class attribute in the subclass definition.
+It is possible to override this behavior entirely by specifying a :attr:`~Structure._layout_` class attribute in the subclass definition; see the attribute documentation for details.

-This must be set to a positive integer and specifies the maximum alignment for the fields.
+It is possible to specify the maximum alignment for the fields by setting the :attr:`~Structure._pack_` class attribute to a positive integer.
-This is what ``#pragma pack(n)`` also does in MSVC.
+This matches what ``#pragma pack(n)`` does in MSVC.

 It is also possible to set a minimum alignment for how the subclass itself is packed in the same way ``#pragma align(n)`` works in MSVC.
 This can be achieved by specifying a ::attr:`~Structure._align_` class attribute in the subclass definition.

-To override the, the compiler ::attr:`~Structure._layout_` class attribute.

 :mod:`ctypes` uses the native byte order for Structures and Unions.
 To build structures with non-native byte order, you can use one of the